reoky/android-crackme-challenge/README.md

 * Android Developer Studio: https://developer.android.com/sdk/installing/studio.html

 Other tools you can use to break these apps:

 * Mitmproxy: http://mitmproxy.org/
 * Kali Linux (Includes mitmproxy): https://www.kali.org/downloads/
 * VirtualBox: https://www.virtualbox.org/wiki/Downloads

-* Configuration
-SDK Target API 20 with support back to API 11 (3.0) and maybe sometimes API 14.

-* Dependencies
-Gradle build system should be installed.
-It should be included with the Google Android Studio package

 ### Who do I talk to? ###
 If you want to contribute back, that would be awesome, just fork my repo, make a pull request and I'll do a code review. ^_^